New Light Species and the CMB

 { }where $p=|\vec{p}|$ and the collision functional $C[f]$ accounts for changes to $f$ due to interactions.
 If we assume that the dominant interactions will consist of 2-to-2 scattering, then $C[f]$ for some new species $X$ is defined as the sum over all such possible interactions involving $X$.
 If each interaction process is time-reversal invariant,

 { }with the squared amplitude $|\mathcal{M}|^2$ averaged over the spins of both incoming and outgoing particles.
-The term $S$ corresponds to a symmetry factor whose value is $\frac{1}{2}$ when $j$ and $k$ are identical particles (e.g. $e^-$ and $e^-$ in the final state, but not $e^-$ and $e^+$), to avoid overcounting of states in the phase space integral, and is $1$ otherwise.
+The term $S$ corresponds to a symmetry factor whose value is $\frac{1}{2}$ when $j$ and $k$ are identical particles, to avoid overcounting of states in the phase space integral, and is $1$ otherwise.
 The $\Omega(\{f\})$ function is the phase space weighting term

 { }where the $\pm$ term is $+$ for bosons (Bose enhancement) and $-$ for fermions (Pauli exclusion).
 The collision terms therefore couple together the Boltzmann equations for various particle species.